JAMES RAMSAY MACDONALD. New course lesson 7

 The father of economics is the title that some people accord to Adam Smith.
 Smith is best known as the author of An Inquiry into the Nature and Causes of the Wealth of Nations.
 This book is the best early encapsulation of capitalism.
 His book is more commonly called by its short title The Wealth of Nations.

 In 1723 Smith was born in Kirkcaldy (pronounced ‘ker KOD ee’).
 Adam Smith’s father had been an advocate (lawyer) and judge.
 However, the man died two months before Adam Smith was born.
 Adam grew up in Kirkcaldy.
-His family was upper middle class but feel on relatively hard times owing to the decease of his father.
+His family was upper middle class but fell on relatively hard times owing to the decease of his father.
 The Smith family were Christians, they were members of the Church of Scotland.
 This was the established church in the country at the time.
 Those who belonged to other religious denominations were not treated equally.

 The boy was schooled locally.
 He was an outstanding pupil.
 The child was obsessed with learning and was noted for his extraordinary diligence and clarity of mind.
 He excelled in several subjects.
 He spoke English and Scots.
 Scots is a language very close to English in its written form but somewhat different in pronunciation.
 Many people in North Britain spoke only Scots and not English.
 The boy learnt Latin and Ancient Greek too.